AlexvZyl/NativeFramework/ElecDev_Graphics_Application/Source/README.md

 private:

     // Example primitives.
-Ideally these should be Entities created by the end user.
+Ideally these should be Entities created by the developer.
     Circle* m_myCircle1 = nullptr;
     Circle* m_myCircle2 = nullptr;
 }